Dada Masilo: Background

 Masilo was born on 21 February 1985 in Soweto, a township of Johannesburg, South Africa, where she was also raised.
 As a girl, she appeared with other girls in a troupe that she formed to dance in the streets to Michael Jackson's songs.
 They were invited to the Art and Dance festival of the Dance Factory in Newtown, Johannesburg, a school to find and train young talents.
 She was noticed by its director Suzette Le Sueur, who invited her to train professionally and became her mentor.
 She gained recognition when she danced for Beatrix of the Netherlands at age eleven.
-She saw her her first classic ballet at the time, Tchaikovsky' Swan Lake; she fell "in love with tutus and pointe shoes", and the performance prompted her interest in choreography.
+She saw her first classic ballet at the time, Tchaikovsky' Swan Lake; she fell "in love with tutus and pointe shoes", and the performance prompted her interest in choreography.
 She began teaching at the school at age 19.

 Around the age of 15, Masilo came out as a lesbian to her "very religious" mother, who "couldn’t accept it".
 When asked in 2022 about her tendency to focus on "controversial subjects" such as homophobia, Masilo stated "From that moment, I made it a point to try and make people understand it’s a choice.
 If you come out to your parents, they’re not going to have a heart attack and die!
 No. This is who I am, and you deal with it.
 I do not want to discriminate; I want to be the person that I am without having to hide."

 Masilo studied at Braamfontein's National School for the Arts from 2002.
 In 2003 she moved on to train at the Jazzart Dance Theatre in Cape Town with Alfred Hinkel, preparing for training at the Performing Arts Research and Training Studios in Belgium from 2005.

 With a background in both classical ballet and contemporary dance, she fused these techniques with African dance steps to create her high-speed style.
 She transformed classic ballets into "powerfully grounded, hip-shaking, moves of African dance" to tell stories of modern-day characters who suffer issues such as discrimination, inequality and domestic violence.
 Although she was interested more in the personal challenge of choreography than political statements, her pieces often addressed taboos such as homosexuality and race relations.
 One of her notable partners on stage was South African contemporary dancer Kyle Heinz Rossouw.
 She collaborated with William Kentridge, Ann Masina, and Gregory Maqoma, among others.

-Masilo died unexpectedly on 29 December 2024, at the age of 39, after a brief illness.
+Masilo died unexpectedly in Johannesburg on 29 December 2024, at the age of 39, after a brief illness.